 Example: Fruit size was significantly greater in trees growing alone (t = 3.65, df = 2, p < 0.05).

 Simple results of statistical tests may be reported in the text as shown in the preceding example.
 The results of multiple tests may be reported in a table if that increases clarity.
 (See Section 11 of the Statistics Manual for more details about reporting the results of statistical tests.)
 It is not necessary to provide a citation for a simple t-test of means, paired t-test, or linear regression.
-If you use other tests, you should cite the text or reference you followed to do the test.
+If you use other more complex (or less well-known) tests, you should cite the text or reference you followed to do the test.
 In your materials and methods section, you should report how you did the test (e.g. using the statistical analysis package of Excel).

 It is NEVER appropriate to simply paste the results from statistical software into the results section of your paper.
 The output generally reports more information than is required and it is not in an appropriate format for a paper.
+Similar, do NOT place a screenshot.

 The function of this section is to analyze the data and relate them to other studies.
 To "analyze" means to evaluate the meaning of your results in terms of the original question or hypothesis and point out their biological significance.